ahernandez411/AdamIoC/README.md

 ### 2a.
 Optional parameters to method to control how often the instance should be created when resolving the instance
 ```
-Tranient - Create a new instance every time a new instance is called for
+Transient - Create a new instance every time a new instance is called for
 Singleton - Share the same instance each time the code asks for it
 ```
 ### 2b.
 Supported was to use RegisterImplementation method